alex8088/electron-vite-docs/packages/en-US/docs/guide/features.md

 Thanks to Vite's extremely fast HMR feature, we use it in renderer development.
 It will extremely improve Electron's development efficiency.

-Check out the [Use HMR in Renderers](/guide/hmr-in-renderer) section to learn more about this feature.
+Check out the [Using HMR](/guide/hmr) section to learn more about this feature.

 ## Hot Reloading